CCQC/Quax/README.md

 This is sufficient to use Quax without the Libint interface.

 ### Building the Libint Interface
-If you plan to use the Libint interface, you can install those dependencies as well.
+If you plan to use the Libint interface (highly recommnded), you can install those dependencies as well.
 ```
 conda install libstdcxx-ng
 conda install gcc_linux-64